 Elementary and Secondary School Emergency Relief Funds (ESSER)

-On May 11, 2021, Superintendent Anthony Hamlet and District leaders outlined priorities for the use of Elementary and Secondary School Emergency Relief Funds (ESSER) dispensed through the American Rescue Plan and two earlier COVID-19 related relief bills.
-With $11.1 million of ESSER I funds used to purchase student and staff devices, personal protective equipment, and sanitary supplies, $150.1 million remains through ESSER II and American Rescue Plan ESSER III to support the District’s needs exasperated by the pandemic.
+On May 11, 2021, District leaders outlined priorities for the use of Elementary and Secondary School Emergency Relief Funds (ESSER) dispensed through the American Rescue Plan and two earlier COVID-19 related relief bills.
+With $11.1 million of ESSER I funds used to purchase student and staff devices, personal protective equipment, and sanitary supplies, $150.1 million remains through ESSER II and American Rescue Plan ESSER III to support the District’s needs exacerbated by the pandemic.

 Bolstering Current Investments through ESSER II